 For purchased or originated credit-impaired financial assets, the Group recognises interest income by applying the credit-adjusted effective interest rate to the amortised cost of the financial asset from initial recognition.
 The calculation does not revert to the gross basis even if the credit risk of the financial asset subsequently improves so that the financial asset is no longer credit-impaired.

-Interest income is recognised in profit or loss and is included in the "finance income" line item (note 20).
+Interest income is recognised in profit or loss and is included in the "finance income" line item (note 21).
+Income from Wakala deposits (note 13) is recognised in separate line item in profit or loss.